 - No make-up is allowed unless to conceal a skin complaint/condition.
-In this instance learners are permitted to wear subtle skin make-up such as foundation, tinted moisturiser or concealer. - Skin make-up will not be considered as subtle if it leaves a mark on the collar of your shirt. - False eyelashes or extensions are not permitted.
+In this instance, learners are permitted to wear subtle skin make-up: foundation, tinted moisturiser, concealer - Skin make-up will not be considered as subtle if it leaves a mark on the collar of the shirt.